Cazorla sidelined for another five months

 "It was the worst season of my career.
 You feel like throwing in the towel, but my desire to play football is above everything."

-The former Villarreal star made 11 appearances in all competitions in 2016-17, scoring twice in the process.
+The former Villarreal star made 11 appearances in all competitions in 2016-17, scoring twice.

 Cazorla confirmed his contract with Arsenal, which had been due to expire in June, has been renewed, with Arsene Wenger previously announcing the club would exercise an option to hold on to the midfielder.